Key post-covid pitching insights from the 500 startups investor

 Putting the whole or a large part of the process on hold increases the risk of missing out on the next startup gems like Uber or Google.
 That’s why many funds are still accepting applications and seeking super gems.
 If that’s you, you’ll have to prove your expertise, show off your metrics and make a lasting impression to get the opportunity of funding.

-Two critical points that are 100% important for investors
+2 critical points that are crucial for investors

 The main thing investors are looking for in startups in 2020